bogin/snappers/README.md

 ## Configuration

-To customize the application for your specific system, refer to the 'ffmpeg.configurations.ts' file.
-You can find the 'command key' in this file.
+To customize the application for your specific system, refer to the `ffmpeg.configurations.ts` file.
+You can find the `command_key` in this file.
 If your system requires a specific syntax for the 'cmd' command, you can modify the command key from 'ffmpeg' to 'your_special_key ffmpeg' (e.g., 'sudo ffmpeg').

 ### File ffmpeg.configurations.ts:
 In this file I added the command name as discussed above, and the